-Grilled corn on the cob is a favored bill of fare item for the cook out and clambakes, and it is so effortless thing to do.
-Broiled corn on the cob is not only appetizing, but grilling your corn never comes to naught to make a hit upon your visitants.
+Grilled corn on the cob is a favored bill of fare item for the cookout and clambakes, and it is so effortless thing to do.
+Boiled corn on the cob is not only appetizing but grilling your corn never comes to naught to make a hit upon your visitants.

 - Fresh ears of corn